-While we're working to grow a clean economy, we must ensure that not only are these good jobs, but that we're targeting these clean energy investments and jobs to the communities and regions that need them most.
-The Inflation Reduction Act includes several tax credits that will do this.
+While we're working to grow a clean economy, we must ensure that not only are these good jobs, but accessible jobs.
+This includes supporting and growing pathways into union jobs in these and other sectors for workers of color and other segments of the population historically left behind.
+The Inflation Reduction Act includes several tax credits that will drive these clean energy investments and jobs to the communities and regions that need them most.